 Cybis price lists were sometimes used to alert collectors to changes in the production specifics of certain pieces.
 For example, the Spring 1975 list contains this footnote: “Effective September 1975, wooden bases will not accompany Buffalo, Magnolia, and Wood Wren with Dogwood.”
 Collectors today who see these pieces for sale without a base, but have only seen the ‘official’ Cybis catalog photo, may assume that the original base is missing – but that might not actually be the case, because all three continued to be produced (sans bases) until 1978 (Buffalo), 1979 (Magnolia) and the mid-1980s (Wood Wren.)

 Although the 1976 list follows the same general style, new introductions are now identified only by an adjacent star symbol (no more uppercase or italic font.)
-On the back pane, beneath the list of available publications, there also appear two new accessories for sale: a Cybis name plaque (3.5″ h x 4″ w) for $25, and a vitrine/display case described as a “clear lucite case, carrying the Cybis logo, designed to enhance and protect your sculptures.”
-Only one size was available (10″ square x 16″ high) and it sold for $53.
+On the back pane, beneath the list of available publications, there also appear two new accessories for sale: a Cybis name plaque (3.5″ h x 4″ w) for $25, and a vitrine/display case.
+Only one size was available and it sold for $53.
 This would be an appropriate size for most of their Portraits in Porcelain.
 (All of the Cybis display signs are shown here.)

-Cybis subsequently went back to the ‘separation by collection’ format.
+As shown by this 1982 list, Cybis has now returned to their original ‘separation by collection’ format.
 Sculpture status tags now changed to a lowercase r for retired, nc for “nearing completion”, and c for completed.
+The issuance of a “summer” price list is also a departure from their traditional Spring and Fall publication schedule.
+The sketch-collage art is also gone.

 Because 1989 was designated as the studio’s Golden (50th) Anniversary year, that price list has a couple of new elements.
 All of the 1989 introductions are identified in the “Year Released” column more elaborately, and the Nativity Set – having acquired a third colorway of white-with-gold – gets in its own front-page section where the different colorway pricepoints are set forth.